KeetonMartin/KeetonMartin/README.md

 - ⚡ Fun fact: ...
 -->

+Check out my website to see my projects in action: [KeetonMartin.com](https://keetonmartin.com)

 ## :man_office_worker: Career
 In August 2022, I started as a Software Engineer (AMTS) at Salesforce in San Francisco.
 I currently work on the Automation Data Pipeline team, primarily on Flow, which is an automation product.
 I interned at Salesforce previously, in the summer of 2021 and in the summer of 2020.